Housing:Frequently Asked Questions

 2. Under the ‘Category’ section, select ‘Disability and Support groups’

 3. Choose your Local Authority

 4. Click on ‘Search database’ and see what comes up

-We are always working to improve our Scottish Disability Directory and are looking to add smaller local support groups.
+We are always working to improve our Scottish Disability Directory.
 If you know of any groups that are not currently on the directory then please contact us and we can get them added at no cost.
-If you cannot find a local disability support group within your area using our directory then please give us a call and we can look further into for you.
+If you cannot find a local disability support group within your area using our directory then please give us a call and we can see if there is anything else we can find for you.

 Helpline: 0300 323 9961